Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     [14:0:0:1]   enclosu SanDisk  SES Device       1012  -
     ```

-    In the above example, we can see our internal disks as the `ATA` devices and our USB as the `disk` or `enclosu` device.
-Because the `SanDisk` fits the profile we are looking for, we are going to use `/dev/sdd` as our disk.
+    In the above example, internal disks are the `ATA` devices and USB drives are final two devices.

     Set a variable with your disk to avoid mistakes: